As often as we stalk all the weather apps and websites while packing for a trip, we all know the weather forecast can change at the drop of a hat.

 The best kind will also keep you warm while still being breathable.

-I live in Boston, which tends to be quite windy on stormy days.
-All of the compact umbrellas I’ve had to date have broken very easily due to wind.
-But perhaps I just haven’t found the right brand or model!
+All of the compact umbrellas I've had to date have broken very easily due to wind.
+That is, until I tried Repel Umbrella!

 Keep your head dry and your good hair day intact with a waterproof hat.